 • Provide versatile breakout spaces

 Create larger collaborative areas for socialising, alongside smaller nooks for those who prefer peace and less stimulation.
-Providing this balance helps to ensure that everyone’s needs are accommodated.
+When viewing a serviced office rental, check whether the breakout spaces provided meet everyone’s needs.

 • Introduce biophilic design

 Bring in elements of biophilic design like greenery and natural light to create a more positive, calming and nature-inspired environment.
-This can reduce stress, increase productivity and improve employee wellbeing, as well as create an environment where employees with sensory sensitivities are more at ease.
+We’ve noticed that many serviced offices now incorporate plants and natural materials in their workspace design.
+These features can reduce stress, increase productivity, and help to create an environment where those with sensory sensitivities feel more at ease.

 biophilic workspace